rian39/lists/idea_log.md

 - the game is about remembering what is in the list, and the alphabet helps remind you.
 - could use this game at the opening.
 The baseline account of lists as a form of number.
 - wrote a bit about this at the beginning -- it feels a bit better than other stuff because it gets into sets
+- added in Hansen on prediction and how probability becomes actual ...
+Also put quotes in new notes file.
+His argument that prediction is a closed probabilistic determination of propensities that always exceed it as a field of data.
+The goal is to locate those excesses and perceptualise them somehow.
+- TODO: bring the quote about technical interface to the data of sensibility into the conclusion